lepidus/tabsForSubmissionStages/README.md

 Click Save and the plugin will be installed on your website.

+## Credits

+The development has been made possible by funding from [South African Medical Association](https://www.samedical.org/).

 ## License

 This plugin is licensed under the GNU General Public License v3.0